Protecting your children

 As well as physically protecting children, it is very important that you offer emotional support to help them cope with difficult situations involving domestic abuse.
 Often children involved in these types of situation have mixed feelings about the other parent.
 Some may feel deeply responsible for a parent’s behaviour, while others may feel conflicted and worry about betraying one or both parents.
 You may find it helpful to speak to your children’s school about what is happening.
 They may be able to offer extra support to your children.

 Getting legal protection

-If you want to get legal protection you can apply to the civil court for an injunction order.
+If you want to get legal protection you can apply to the family court for an injunction order.
 An injunction order can provide a breathing space for you to recover and make decisions about the future.
 It can prohibit further abuse and exclude the perpetrator from the home.